mpc-qt/mpc-qt/README.md

 can usually install the required libraries and tools with the `build-essential`, `qmake6`, `qt6-base-dev`, `qt6-l10n-tools`, `libqt6svg6-dev`, and `libmpv-dev` packages.
 A recent edition of [libmpv] means either from git head or at least version 0.37.0.
-The mpv options for this are `--enable-libmpv-shared` for shared library support, and `--enable-libarchive` if you want to use mpc-qt as a comic book viewer.

 ### I don't know git, how do I do this?